You are in your early fifties now. Emotional scars don’t fade like physical scars do. You get a new job at a law firm — a fresh start.

 Because sometimes, we do.
 And that’s fine.

-Fast-forward a couple of years, and Maureen has not only flourished in group sessions but has formed a support group of her own.
+Fast-forward a couple of years, when Maureen has not only flourished in group sessions but has formed a support group of her own.

-Her group — called Now We Thrive — meets weekly at a local church.
+Her group — called Now We Thrive — meets weekly at a church in Neptune, New Jersey.
 When Maureen explained her concept to us, she stated her mission was simply to educate.
 As a witness, victim, and survivor, she knew she could help provide a soft landing ground for women in similar situations.

 Maureen identified a problem with the current support system.
 Group sessions help victims face their issues head-on, but after the therapy process ends, counselors expect people to hit the ground running.
 Maureen’s goal is to help women settle back into their lives at their own paces after getting through the most difficult steps of adjustment.